 Ninety percent of CEOs responding to a Business Roundtable survey say that delaying tax reform will harm the U.S. economy, by causing slower economic growth, hiring and capital investment.
 Fifty-seven percent of the CEOs say delaying tax reform means their company will delay capital spending, the investment that drives jobs and growth.
 Fifty-six percent say their companies will delay hiring plans.

-A recent Business Roundtable study shows that globally engaged U.S. companies deliver high-wage jobs and increased economic opportunity in communities across the United States.
+A Business Roundtable study shows that globally engaged U.S. companies deliver high-wage jobs and increased economic opportunity in communities across the United States.
 These companies would invest more, grow faster and increase hiring with tax modernization that levels the playing field for American businesses and workers.

 Fill out this form to learn more about modernizing the tax code.